ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - You have a consistent mailbox auditing policy across your organization (because you're auditing the same actions for all mailboxes).

-> [!TIP]
+> [!NOTE]
-> The important thing to remember about the release of mailbox auditing on by default is: you don't need to do anything to manage mailbox auditing.
-However, to learn more, customize mailbox auditing from the default settings, or turn it off altogether, this topic can help you.
+>• The important thing to remember about the release of mailbox auditing on by default is: you don't need to do anything to manage mailbox auditing.
+However, to learn more, customize mailbox auditing from the default settings, or turn it off altogether, this topic can help you. <br><br>• Even when mailbox auditing on by default is turned on, you might notice that mailbox audit events for some users aren't found in audit log searches in the Security & Compliance Center or via the Office 365 Management Activity API.
+For more information, see the [More information](#more-information) section in this topic.

 ## Verify mailbox auditing on by default is turned on